 1460–1800: The university on Cathedral Hill

 The first four centuries of university history in Basel were centered on Cathedral Hill.
-Key sites for the early modern institution included the cathedral (Münster), the Lower College on Rheinsprung Street, and the Upper College on Augustinergasse.
+Key sites for the early modern institution included the cathedral (Münster), the Lower College on the Rheinsprung, and the Upper College on Augustinergasse.
 These early university buildings formed an interconnected ensemble serving multiple purposes: teaching, collections, research, and housing.

 The Reformation plunged the university into a severe crisis after some two generations, but also enabled spatial expansion: from 1538, it was granted use of the former Augustinian monastery.
 The Upper College – as it was now called – supplemented the Lower College in housing disciplines, collections, lecture halls, and accommodations, and was a venue for events and concerts.
 For a long time, all aspects of everyday university life played out at these two sites.